 The rapper's next two albums, Lights Out (2000) and 500 Degreez (2002), sold modestly compared to his debut.
 Then, in a career-changing move, Lil Wayne took a break from creating a traditional style album and released his first collection from his underground mixtapes: Da Drought (2003).
 His mixtape tracks usually feature beats borrowed from other artists with new lyrics that he creates.

 In 2004, Lil Wayne released Tha Carter, a hugely popular album that helped cement his reputation as one of rap's leading performers.
 The single, "Go D.J." did well on the rap, hip-hop, and pop charts.
 Rolling Stone critic Christian Hoard said that "Wayne's syrupy drawl sounds more dextrous than ever" on the album.

-Quickly following up this latest wave of success, Wayne released Tha Carter, Vol. 2 in December 2004.
-The album debuted at the number two spot on the Billboard pop charts and brought more critical praise for Wayne.
+Quickly following up this latest wave of success, Wayne released Tha Carter II in December 2005.
+The album debuted at the No. 2 spot on the Billboard pop charts and brought more critical praise for Wayne.
 A cameo appearance on the Destiny's Child smash hit "Soldier" only further enhanced Wayne's popularity.

 Over the next few years, Lil Wayne released several more popular mixtape recordings, including the critically adored Dedication, Vol. 2 (2006), which he made with DJ Drama.
 Around the same time, Wayne teamed up with Cash Money mentor Bryan William (also known as "Baby" and "Birdman") to create the album Like Father, Like Son (2006), which spawned the hit "Stuntin' Like My Daddy."